bradabrams/emojistlator/README.md

 App Engine Managed VMs Java EmojiSlator
 Copyright (C) 2010-2014 Google Inc.

-## Sample guestbook for use with App Engine Java.
+## Sample EmojiSlator for use with App Engine Java.

 Requires [Apache Maven](http://maven.apache.org) 3.1 or greater, and JDK 7+ in order to run.